-Market Forecasting and Micro-economics Consultant.
+Market Forecasting and Microeconomics Consultant.

 Click to McSc Home Page

-McCann experience with micro-economics and business dynamics was triggered by the work of Jay Forrester ("Industrial Dynamics"), took advantage of experience and knowledge in dynamic systems behaviour, derived from engineering work, and was used in applications such as:
+My experience with micro-economics and business dynamics was triggered by the work of Jay Forrester on Industrial Dynamics, which took advantage of experience and knowledge in dynamic systems behaviour, derived from engineering work.
+It was applied to problems or market behaviour, looking at the growth of markets and the corresponding effect on a corporation participating in them.

-Underlying common theme
+• Underlying common theme

 In each of these applications the key was being able to describe the components of behaviour in mathematical terms and synthesise a model of the whole system to see how it worked.